Cinnamon Applesauce Pancakes

 The Best Applesauce Pancakes

-• For the flour, spelt is my absolute favorite, but of course you can sub in your favorite flour or flour blend.
+- For the flour, spelt is my absolute favorite, but of course, you can substitute your favorite flour or flour blend.

 They are every bit as good as they sound too.
 Tender and fluffy, I’m pretty sure you’ll be whipping these up often!